The tambourine you play with your foot!

 - Great sound – made from the same high-quality jingles used in orchestral tambourines.

-- Small - fits in your case or sheet music tote bag.
+- Portable - fits in your case or sheet music tote bag.

 Put a little backbeat in your case.